 Additionally, the concept of the Other has spurred the imagination of many fans (most of whom seem, perhaps wisely, to have read Lungbarrow’s Wikipedia article rather than the book itself).
 Perhaps the most entertaining micro-fandom it’s spawned is Doctor Nyarlathotep, which is exactly what it sounds like.
 In short, the Other is a clumsy idea, but it can be used as a port to mainline pretty much any concept you want into the heart of Doctor Who – to postulate an answer to the show’s eponymous question.
 The name is ostensibly meant to distinguish him positionally from Gallifrey’s more famous founders, Rassilon and Omega – he’s “the other one” – but it can also be read as suggesting that he’s unknowable on some deeper level.
 It hints at the existence of a vast, unseen narrative which contains Doctor Who in the same way that Doctor Who itself contains Human Nature, and the existence of a character who contains the Doctor just as the Doctor contains Human Nature protagonist John Smith… and in this jump from two layers of reality and identity to three quietly looms the possibility of even more.
 I think that’s brilliant.

 What does any of this have to do with Punchline?
 Well.

-When Phil Sandifer put forward his idea of the Doctor as the exiled Master of the Land of Fiction, he didn’t discuss the similarities between this idea and the Other mythos, but I think it’s both an evolution and a refinement.
+When Elizabeth Sandifer put forward her idea of the Doctor as the exiled Master of the Land of Fiction, she didn’t discuss the similarities between this idea and the Other mythos, but I think it’s both an evolution and a refinement.
 The Doctor as the master of all stories, a being synonymous with fiction itself and compatible with every kind of narrative, feels massive enough – but also true enough – to be the secret in this particular Abrams’s mystery box.
 Gallifrey as a rationalisation of the Land of Fiction, a backstory created diegetically when a character moved from one mode of reality to another, is far stranger and far more interesting than Gallifrey as a planet with sci-fi aliens on it.
 And isn’t there something of the situation comedy in the Doctor’s endless, formulaic cycle of bases under siege, of pseudohistoricals and captures-and-escapes?